Introduction to Cassandra Data Modeling

 To counter a colossal amount of information, new data management technologies have emerged.
 These techniques are different from traditional relational database approaches.
 They are collectively referred to as NoSQL.
 Cassandra is one of the widely known NoSQL databases.
 Other popular NoSQL database products include MongoDB, Riak, Redis, Neo4j, etc. In this topic, we are going to learn about Cassandra Data Modeling.

-These NoSQL databases defeat the shortcomings uncovered by the relational database by incorporating enormous volume that contains organized, semi-organized, and unstructured information.
-Scalability and performance for web-applications, Lower cost, and Support for agile software development are some of its advantages.
-Cassandra is a functioning open-source platform in Apache Software Foundation and consequently, it is known as Apache Cassandra too.
+These NoSQL databases defeat the shortcomings uncovered by the relational database by incorporating an enormous volume that contains organized, semi-organized, and unstructured information.
+Scalability and performance for web applications, Lower cost, and Support for agile software development are some of its advantages.
+Cassandra is a functioning open-source platform in Apache Software Foundation, and consequently, it is known as Apache Cassandra too.
 Cassandra can oversee an immense volume of organized, semi-organized, and unstructured data in a large distributed cluster across multiple centers.
 It provides high scalability, high performance and supports a flexible model.

 Data modeling is an understanding of flow and structure that needs to be used to develop the software.
-It identifies the main objects, their features and the relationship with other objects.
-This is often the first step and the most essential step in creating any software.
+It identifies the main objects, their features, and their relationship with other objects.
+This is often the first step and the essential step in creating any software.
 Just like how the blueprint design is for an architect, A data model is for a software developer.
-This not only helps to analyze the structure but also allows you to anticipate any functional or technical difficulties that may happen later.
+This helps to analyze the structure and allows you to anticipate any functional or technical difficulties that may happen later.

-Traditional data modeling flow starts with conceptual data modeling.
+Traditional data modelling flow starts with conceptual data modelling.
 This conceptual data model is then mapped to a relational data model that finally produces a relational database schema.
 In this process, the primary thing is data sorting which is done based on correlation by understanding and querying it.

-Data modeling in Cassandra differs from data modeling in the relational database.
-Relational data modeling is based on the conceptual data model alone.
-Which uses SQL to retrieve and perform actions.
-Cassandra uses CQL (Cassandra Query Language) having SQL like syntax.
-Data modeling in Cassandra begins with organizing the data and understanding its relationship with its objects.
+Data modeling in Cassandra differs from data modelling in the relational database.
+Relational data modelling is based on the conceptual data model alone, which uses SQL to retrieve and perform actions.
+Cassandra uses CQL (Cassandra Query Language), having SQL like syntax.
+Data modelling in Cassandra begins with organizing the data and understanding its relationship with its objects.
 Here, the keyspace is analogous to a database that contains different records and tables.
 A cluster can have multiple keyspaces.
 Different nodes connect to create one cluster.
 On the keyspace level, we can define attributes like the replication factor.

 The understanding of a table in Cassandra is completely different from an existing notion.
-A CQL table can be considered as a group of partitions called the column family that contains rows with the same structure.
-Every partition holds a unique partition key and every row contains an optional singular cluster key.
+A CQL table can be considered a group of partitions called the column family containing rows with the same structure.
+Every partition holds a unique partition key, and every row contains an optional singular cluster key.
 The combination of partition and a cluster key is called a primary key which is used to identify a row in the table.
-A table with a cluster key will have multi-row partitions whereas a table with no clustered key will solely have single row partition.
+A table with a cluster key will have multi-row partitions, whereas a table with no clustered key will solely have a single row partition.

 User queries are defined in the application workflow.
 Conceptual Data Modelling is used to capture the relationship between different entities and their attributes.
 Hence the name E-R model.